MufuteeVC/web-programmable-dslr-intervalometer/README.md

 # Web Programmable DSLR Intervalometer
-Wirelessly programmable timelapses for Nikon DSLRs
+Wirelessly programmable timelapses for Nikon DSLRs using mbed and Raspberry Pi

 Developed and maintained by:
-- Mufutau Akuruyejo (@MufuteeVC)
+- Mufutau Akuruyejo @MufuteeVC
-- Daniil Budanov (@danbudanov)
+- Daniil Budanov @danbudanov
-- Georgiy Pyantkovsky (@Georgiyukr)
+- Georgiy Pyantkovsky @Georgiyukr

-# Project Description and API
+## Description
+In this project, we combine a **Raspberry Pi**-based webserver with an embedded system running on the ARM **mbed**-enabled LPC1768 microcontroller to operate timelapses with user-defined intervals and durations on any Nikon DSLR supporting the Nikon ML-L3 IR Remote interface.

+A `Flask` web server runs on the Pi and provides a web interface to configure the timelapse.
+Once enabled, the Pi sends a trigger signal to the mbed periodically throughout the specified duration in seconds.
+The mbed modulates a `38.4 kHz` waveform with a control signal and transmits this using an IR LED to the camera.

+Once a photo is taken, `twilio` is used to send an SMS notification to the user's phone that a photo has been taken.
+The user is able to start and stop the timelapse's operation at any time, as well as to fire a test image, using the web interface.

 ### Motivation
 - Technology that enables taking pictures remotely with the Nikon Camera